jj364/rl_practice/README.md

 In *windy* gridworld a Southerly wind pushes the agent up the grid to add complexity to the environment.
 Temporal difference learning (SARSA) is used to find the optimal path from start to finish.

+Further to this, n-step SARSA is added so that the effect of multiple steps is considered when taking a single action.

 ## Racetrack - Off-policy Monte Carlo
 Off-policy Monte Carlo control is used to teach a car to make a turn on a racetrack with restrictions on maximum speed.